 All aspects of high and popular culture are represented in Los Angeles; L.A. is an incredible center of outstanding and innovative film, music, theatre and dance.
 L.A. is also one of the most affordable and diverse cities in which to eat.
 From the fresh produce in numerous farmers’ markets to sidewalk stands that are L.A. institutions, you will find not just the best hamburgers and hot dogs, but also amazing sushi, burritos, dim sum, pho, kalbi and pupusas.
 Despite its reputation as a very large city, Los Angeles consists of a collection of many smaller neighborhoods.
 Find the right one for you and you will find a wonderful and friendly place in which to live.

-LACMA, MOCA, Getty, Getty Villa, Norton Simon, Neon, Museum of Jurassic Technology, Arts & Crafts, Hammer Museum, Huntington Library, La Brea Tar Pits (Page Museum), Japanese-American Cultural Center, Museum of Tolerance, California Science Center, Museum of National History, California of African American Museum, LA Arboretum
+LACMA, MOCA, The Broad, Getty, Getty Villa, Norton Simon, Neon, Museum of Jurassic Technology, Craft & Folk Art Museum, Hammer Museum, Huntington Library, La Brea Tar Pits (Page Museum), Japanese-American Cultural Center, Museum of Tolerance, California Science Center, Museum of National History, California of African American Museum, LA Arboretum

 National and State parks:

 Griffith Park, Catalina Island, Santa Monica Mountains Topanga Canyon State Park, Antelope Valley Poppy Reserve, Joshua Tree National Park (2 hours), Sequoia and Kings Canyon National Park (5 hours), Death Valley National Park (5 hours), Yosemite (5-6 hours), the Grand Canyon (7-8 hours)